 University of Cape Town, South Africa, and The Centre for Drug Research and Development, Canada to collaborate

-Cape Town, SA and Vancouver, BC – February 23, 2015: The University of Cape Town (UCT) in South Africa and The Centre for Drug Research and Development (CDRD) in Canada have signed an international affiliation agreement which will enable UCT’s Drug Discovery and Development Centre (H3-D) to collaboratively advance, translate and ultimately commercialise health research discoveries made at UCT.
+Cape Town, SA and Vancouver, Canada: The University of Cape Town (UCT) in South Africa and The Centre for Drug Research and Development (CDRD) in Canada have signed an international affiliation agreement which will enable UCT’s Drug Discovery and Development Centre (H3-D) to collaboratively advance, translate and ultimately commercialise health research discoveries made at UCT.
 This new trans-Atlantic partnership provides the two organisations with a well-defined and effective mechanism to combine their complementary infrastructure and expertise.

 As getting new drugs and other therapeutic products to the market becomes more and more challenging and the associated costs and risks increase, it is important to find unique new partnership models that enable innovative ways of collaborating.
 Such collaboration will make it possible for the various players — from academic institutions and government, to translational research organisations to foundations and industry around the world — to find new ways to effectively remove the risk from new technologies, to leverage resources and to fill the gaps in the development continuum.
 These objectives are all specific aims of the new partnership between H3-D and the CDRD.